How to Become a Columbia Law School Public Interest or Human Rights Summer Placement

 Guaranteed Summer Funding

 Public Interest Law Firms: The program recognizes that the earnings of some law firms are significantly reduced because they devote their practice to public service.
 Employment at such firms may qualify for GSF if the firm could not otherwise afford to hire a summer legal intern.
-Students who intend to use GSF at a public interest law firm will be required to submit to SJI proof from the law firm that (a) the student will be working solely on public interest matters, and (b) the law firm could not otherwise afford to pay a summer stipend.
+Students who intend to use GSF at a public interest law firm will be required to submit proof from the law firm that (a) the student will be working solely on public interest matters and (b) the law firm could not otherwise afford to pay a summer stipend.

 Human Rights Internship Program

 HRIP will fund students to work for international organizations that focus on international human rights using an international human rights framework.
-For a CLS student to receive HRIP funding, your organization must be HRIP approved.
-To have your organization approved for participation in HRIP, please email email@example.com for more information.
+For a student to receive HRIP funding, your organization must be HRIP approved.
+To have your organization approved for participation in HRIP, please email [email protected] for more information.

 To Post a Public Interest, Human Rights, or Government Summer Position